isomerpages/govtech-lpa-acp/pages/ACP Mobile Clinic @ Nee Soon Central CC.md

               <td><strong>Talk:</strong> Plan Early and Smart for Your Special Needs Loved Ones<br><br>
                 <strong>Language:</strong> English<br><br>
                 <strong>Details:</strong> Secure your loved one’s future with comprehensive future planning talk, ensuring a system of support and trust for your special needs dependents.<br><br>
-                <strong>Speaker:</strong> Isalyn Special Needs Trust Company (SNTC), Community Engagement.
+                <strong>Speaker:</strong> Isalyn, Special Needs Trust Company (SNTC), Community Engagement.
 Having volunteered in a Youth Cancer Support Group, Isalyn discovered her passion for social service and has been involved in serving the needs of the less privileged and vulnerable groups in Singapore.</td>
             </tr>
             <tr>
                 <td scope="row">17 Sep 2023 (Sunday)<br> 4pm to 5.30pm</td>